Open Channel Flow Calculator

 Calculate Flow Rate, Velocity, and Froude Number for Rectangular, Trapezoidal, and Circular Channels

-Free open channel flow calculator for civil engineers, stormwater designers, and wastewater operators.
-Select rectangular, trapezoidal, or circular channel shape, enter dimensions, slope, and Manning's n to calculate flow rate in CFS using Q = (1.486/n) x A x R_h^(2/3) x S^(1/2).
-Shows velocity, Froude number, and flow regime classification.
+Free source-aware open channel screen for civil engineers, stormwater designers, and wastewater operators.
+Select rectangular, trapezoidal, or circular channel shape, enter dimensions, slope, and Manning's n to screen flow rate in CFS using Q = (1.486/n) x A x R_h^(2/3) x S^(1/2).
+Shows velocity, Froude number, flow-regime prompts, and source-boundary warnings.

 Calculate weir discharge for flow measurement